diamonddevv/enderism/src/main/resources/assets/enderism/sounds/music/MUSIC_CREDITS.md

 All rights remained reserved to the respective performers and original writers of these songs.
-I use these tracks under the Creative Commons License.
+I use these tracks under Creative Commons.
 Again, I do NOT own these audios, and I would like to thank the creators of them.

 If I have used your cover of a track, and would like me to remove it, please open a GitHub issue on this repository.